Geckoweb/Android-coding-challenge/SOLUTION.md

 * The data are retrieved from internet every tyme you start the application. is not present a "pull to refresh" system that could be easly implemented using SwipeToRefresh layout and a listener.
 * Could be nice use binding in viewHolder to avoid findViewById.
 * There is a poor error management.
 I checked only internet error.
 Could be useful send different messages for different errors.
+* Are presents only a couple of unit tests for happy path.
+The project need more tests to have an acceptable coverage